NeobrainData/bucket-save-upload/README.md

-## This library is used to save job offers in Neobrain's Google cloud storage in a parallel fashion
+# This library is used to save job offers in Neobrain's Google cloud storage in a parallel fashion

+---

 To install the library use: `pip install -U  git+https://github.com/NeobrainData/bucket-save/`

-### Rules

 ### Steps to save:

 #### For each document:

 * 1 - Check in GCS if the document is already there